 There is no one right way to select digital content, but there are a lot of things to do to get it right.
 For more details on all 9 steps, plus tips and tricks from district leaders from across the country, download the white paper.

-Dana Britt is a Senior Design Principal at Education Elements.
+Dana Britt is formerly a Senior Design Principal at Education Elements, and is currently pursuing a Technology, Innovation, and Education masters program at Harvard University full-time.
 As a former high school educator and manager of educational technology at DC Public Schools, she has an interest in how districts select, purchase and adopt new digital content and tools, as well as how they personalize learning in their absence.